 Which implant is better saline or silicone?

-Saline implants tend to have a firmer, fuller, and rounder appearance compared to silicone implants, potentially resulting in a less natural look and feel.
+Saline implants tend to have a firmer, fuller, and rounder appearance compared to silicone implants, potentially resulting in a less natural look and feel than natural breasts.
 Nevertheless, by tailoring the size and positioning, it is possible to achieve a more natural aesthetic with these implants.

 Does silicone or saline implants last longer?

-Typically, saline implants have an average lifespan of 10-20 years, while silicone implants can last between 20-40 years.
-Among the two types, saline implants have a higher probability of rupturing and are more susceptible to “rippling.”
+Typically, saline implants have an average lifespan of 10-20 years, while thicker silicone gel implants can last between 20-40 years.
+Among the two types of breast implants, saline implants have a higher probability of rupturing and are more susceptible to “rippling.”
 This refers to the visibility of the implant’s edges or creases through the skin.

 TALK TO A PLASTIC SURGEON ABOUT SALINE VS. SILICONE IMPLANT

 Of course, even if you have a pretty good idea of Saline vs. Silicone Implant, you’ll still need to discuss your options with your plastic surgeon.
-They will help clarify any outstanding questions about breast implant illness, saline implant ruptures and asses the benefits for your lifestyle and make the choice that works for you long-term.
+They will help clarify any outstanding questions about breast implant illness, saline and silicone implant ruptures, and asses the benefits for your lifestyle and make the choice that works for you long-term.

 If you’re ready to learn more about having a San Francisco breast augmentation surgery procedure, Dr. Sieber would love to hear from you!